finagle/finagle-clojure/doc/quick-start.md

   (f/await (thrift/serve ":9999" (make-service))))
 ````

-The Java class for your service (`MyService`) has been imported & two finagle-clojure namespaces have been required.
+The Java class for your service (`MyProject`) has been imported & two finagle-clojure namespaces have been required.

 The `finagle-clojure.futures` namespace (aliased as `f`) contains helpers to compose Futures together.
 Futures will either come from operations on a Service (which could be the Client to a Service running on another machine), returned from other asynchronous libraries, or created directly.